kolirt/vue-modal/README.md

 ## Basic usage

 First, you need to create modal.
+Instead of SimpleModal, you can implement your own wrapper with your own styles.

 ```vue
 <script setup lang="ts">